 Who we are?
 (Executive Summary)

-Genesis Community IT Initiative (G-CITI) is a non-profit organization (NPO) and Public Benefit Organization (PBO) that support the needs of citizens with digital literacy, social innovation and entrepreneurship and vocational digital skills programs..
-Founded in 2014, GCITI has successfully implemented various digital skills programs that impacted more than 7000 citizens.
-Schools, resource centers, government agencies, private companies and other non-profit organizations was impacted through G-CITI programs.
+Genesis Community IT Initiative (G-CITI) is a non-profit organization (NPO) and Public Benefit Organization (PBO) that supports the needs of citizens with digital literacy, social innovation and entrepreneurship and vocational digital skills programs.
+Founded in 2014, G-CITI has successfully implemented various digital skills programs that impacted more than 7000 citizens.
+Schools, resource centers, government agencies, private companies and other non-profit organizations were impacted through G-CITI programs.
 G-CITI regards itself as a vehicle for social change and digital transformation.

 The main objectives of G-CITI and aim to: